We respond with new considerations of divinity

-We respond with new considerations of divinity to the silent whisper that calls us in the night.
+to the silent whisper that calls us in the night.

-Each denying the reality of the other
+each denying the reality of the others

 in their mutual blindness.

-Our God can not, will not, force our actions
+Gods can not, will not, force our actions

 Maybe to follow the way that Jesus laid down for us,